RithikBanerjee/open-source-.net-sdk/readme.md

 &emsp;&emsp; Every service method requires a model that forms the request header for every GST API calls that mainly comprises of  properties like _Username_, _StateCode_, _GSTIN_, _ReturnPeriod_, _GSTNAppKey_ etc. And in case of requests like save, submit or file, would require data for actions like 'RETSAVE', 'RETSUBMIT' or 'RETFILE' in json string format(_JsonData_).
 For more payload related information on specific return type, go visit: https://developer.gst.gov.in/apiportal/taxpayer/returns/apilist.

 ### Contribution
-&emsp;&emsp; Among the immediate updates comprises of method description, building models for every save, submit, file and other request payload, are among the few  needed. needed with many conributors who are ready to be a part of my vision.
-A SDK which would change the life of every taxpayer as well as the software developers trying to develop a unisersal GST returns software.
+&emsp;&emsp; Among the immediate updates comprises of method description, building models for every save, submit, file and other request payload, etc. This sdk needes lot of conributions which would complete my vision of unified GST software and in turn change the lifes of many taxpayer as well as software developers trying to develop GST returns software.

 ### FAQ

 #### How to run the project?
-- Made a DemoApp to elastrate DLL's services
-- Open the DemoApp.sln in your VS & Press 'F5'
+As sdk user, a [Demo App](/DemoApp) is made to elastrate dll's services.<br />
+As contributor, [GST API visual studio solution](../../blob/master/GSTAPI.sln) in your visual studio and Press 'F5'.

+#### Any plans for production?
+Needed to work on it a lot.

 #### From where does it fetches data?
 From GST Developers Portal's sandbox environment.